griecomc/test2/README.md

 9) go into terminal and type in git commit -m "<changes you made>

-10) after you have all you wanted, type in git push <pageurl>
+10) after you have all you wanted, type in git push <pageurl>, or origin master

 11) when asked for your user name and PW, enter them accordingly